 RATP has produced a carbon footprint report since 2004 (scopes 1, 2 and 3).
 This report is updated every three years.
-The analysis has demonstrated that RATP has reduced energy consumption by 12% per passenger-km between 2004 and 2015.
+The analysis has demonstrated that, between 2015 & 2018, RATP has reduced energy consumptions by 6% and GHG emissions by 9% per passenger-km.